tomarraj008/NeurIPS2018Notes/README.md

 - Amending the proposal: What, where, and how
     - Location is expressed through spatial adpositions (where) that define location of figures and grounds (what).
     - BUT: the *how* part expressed by lexical verbs also matters.
-- Note from second language learners: Tremendous difficulty *outside* the Core usages!
+- Note from second language learners: Tremendous difficulty *outside* the Core usages.
     - Women in canoe, people on flight, crack in road, yellow line on the road, ...
     - These would have to be learned by “reading the book” (i.e. distributional patterns), but they’re not the Core.
 - Conclusions: Rethinking the Problem